AL SHORTA ONE WIN AWAY FROM THE FINAL AFTER NARROW VICTORY

 However, Al Shorta's performance dropped after that goal, most likely due to fatigue (the players had travelled from Baghdad to Amman, then to Al-Ram, then back to Amman, then to Erbil and then to Duhok within the space of just over a week).
 This decline in performance contributed to Duhok levelling the scores with nine minutes remaining when goalkeeper Mohammed Gassid ran out to meet the ball from a corner but failed to punch it clear and Muhammed Zuhair was presented with an open-goal finish as the game ended at 2-2.

 The roles were reversed from last season when it was Al Shorta who levelled the game with a late equaliser through Mustafa Kareem's header.
 The Police are already guaranteed of finishing top of Group 2, so at this point wins are not a necessity, until the beginning of the final stage.
-However, Al Shorta will want to avoid defeat in their two remaining Group 2 games in order to keep alive their hopes of achieving an unbeaten league season that has only been achieved twice in Iraqi football history.
+However, Al Shorta will want to avoid defeat in their two remaining Group 2 games in order to keep alive their hopes of achieving an unbeaten league season that has only been achieved three times in Iraqi football history.

 SHOCKING MOHAMMED HAMEED ERROR CONDEMNS AL SHORTA TO EMBARRASSING DEFEAT